ssvlabs/SIPs/sips/voluntary_exit.md

 	ContributionProofs
 	// ValidatorRegistrationPartialSig is a partial signature over a ValidatorRegistration object ValidatorRegistrationPartialSig
-	// ValidatorVoluntaryExitPartialSig is a partial signature over a VoluntaryExit object ValidatorVoluntaryExitPartialSig
+	// VoluntaryExitPartialSig is a partial signature over a VoluntaryExit object VoluntaryExitPartialSig
 )
 ```